DMXMax/mythic-cli/README.md

 - Complete log of all dice rolls and events
 - Timestamps for all entries

+### Game Management

+- **Automatic Game Loading**: If you try to create a game with a name that already exists, the system will automatically load the existing game instead of creating a duplicate
+- **Persistent State**: Games are automatically saved when you make dice rolls or add log entries
+- **Database Integrity**: UNIQUE constraint errors are handled gracefully

 ## Recent Improvements

 ### Version Updates